One of the fastest-growing economies in Southeast Asia is China. From business, leisure, and tourist spots, China has a lot to offer.

 When it comes to outsourcing, China is a perfect location to manufacture clothes, electronics, steel, and more because of its robust infrastructure and resources.

-Many western companies decided to outsource in China because the services are also relatively low-cost while getting the advantage of a well-trained workforce.
+Many Western companies outsource in China because the services are also relatively low-cost while getting the advantage of a well-trained workforce.

 The impressive growth of China’s BPO sector

 Since it began on a budding scale in the early 2000s, China’s outsourcing business has grown dramatically.
-China’s business process outsourcing (BPO) industry in 2016 included IT and other offshore outsourcing services for domestic and overseas markets.
+The country’s business process outsourcing (BPO) industry in 2016 included IT and other offshore outsourcing services for domestic and overseas markets.

 Why do companies outsource to China?